core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR abbreviations from the OSCORE Security Context Parameters Registry, as in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-    - 'ms', 'contexId', 'cred_fmt', 'sign_enc_alg', 'sign_alg' and 'sign_params'.
+    - 'ms', 'contexId', 'cred_fmt', 'sign_enc_alg', 'sign_alg', and 'sign_params'.
 These elements MUST be included.

        Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.